scraed/scraedBlog/src/content/posts/dmtheory/Fastest_Way__Diffusion_Model_Theory_I.md

 ---
 When I first learned about diffusion models, I was introduced to them as a type of variational autoencoder (VAE) applied to a series of quantities $\mathbf{x}_0, \dots, \mathbf{x}_T$.
 Deriving the forward and reverse processes required lengthy derivations spanning multiple pages, dense with priors, posteriors, Bayesian theorems, and mathematical intricacies.
 Later, I encountered the stochastic differential equation (SDE) perspective, which frames diffusion models through Fokker-Planck and Kolmogorov backward equations—concepts no simpler to grasp than the VAE approach.

-Instead, this blog series aims to offer a straightforward and self-contained introduction to diffusion models.
-We’ll rely only on basic SDE principles and calculus to derive the core theory intuitively, revealing its intrinsic structure without advanced machinery.
+Instead, this blog series aims to provide a fast, self-contained, and rigorous introduction to diffusion models.
+We will rely solely on fundamental SDE principles and calculus to intuitively derive the core theory, revealing its intrinsic structure without the need for advanced machinery.

 In this section, we cover the basics of Stochastic Differential Equations (SDEs), focusing on two fundamental concepts:
 - **Brownian noise ($d\mathbf{W}$)**: The core random process driving SDE dynamics